 - Round robin check scheduling lets you distribute check executions evenly over a group of Sensu agents.

 true.
 See the check reference for more information.

-- Sensu now provides license-activated support for using Microsoft Active Directory as an external authentication provider.
-Read the authentication guide to configure Active Directory, and check out the getting started guide for more information about licensing.
+- Sensu now provides commercial support for using Microsoft Active Directory as an external authentication provider.
+Read the authentication guide to configure Active Directory, and check out the getting started guide for more information about commercial features.

-- The dashboard now features offline state detection and displays an alert banner in the event that the dashboard loses connection to the backend.
+- The dashboard now features offline state detection and displays an alert banner if the dashboard loses connection to the backend.

 - The agent socket event format now supports the